 Use warm water.
 Warm water cuts through crud quicker than cold.
 If you have only cold water at your stable, either take along a thermos of hot water to be used for a cleaning tack after your ride, or haul your tack to the house for a cleaning session.

 Minimize suds.
 Foamy soapsuds don't make tack any cleaner and increase the time required for rinsing.
 Use a scant amount of soap to loosen grime, and aim for suds-free scrubbing.

 Consider a one-step cleaner.
 Rather than clean first, then condition, try all-in-one leather-care products to see if they leave your tack acceptably clean and pliant.

 Store tack properly.
 Throwing saddles and bridles into airless car trunks or leaving them out in dusty barns will make them get dirtier and moldier.
+For example, you can use saddle covers to keep the dust off.
 Temperature extremes are also harmful to leather, accelerating its breakdown.
 Be careful of letting tack sit in hot, humid barns or tack rooms because of the growth of mold.